at1as/BetteREST/README.md

 ## Dependencies

-Requires a ruby installation with the following Gems (installation via the gem should take care of these dependencies):
+Requires a ruby installation with the following gems installed (installation via the gem will eventually take care of these dependencies, but currently does not):
-- 'sinatra' (sudo gem install sinatra)
+- sinatra ($sudo gem install sinatra)
-- 'typhoeus' (sudo gem install typhoeus)
+- typhoeus ($sudo gem install typhoeus)
-- 'vegas' (sudo gem install vegas)
+- vegas ($sudo gem install vegas)

 ## TODO